Whether studying in the US or studying in the UK, the IELTS exam is one of the most important and common tests you need to pass.

 The IELTS oral test takes a few minutes.
 If you manage to figure out how to pass it, then you have gone a long way in passing the IELTS test at an honorable score.

-Tip # 3: Practice structuring your article to pass the IELTS test
+Tip # 3: Practice structuring your article to pass the IELTS exam

 It’s also worth to mention that the writing practice also requires elegant and readable handwriting.
-Therefore, if you do not feel comfortable with handwriting or you face delay in drafting, you absolutely need to practice this skill in advance in order to pass the IELTS test.
+Therefore, if you do not feel comfortable in handwriting, or you face delay in drafting, you absolutely need to practice this skill in advance in order to pass the IELTS test.

 Tip # 4: Practice to read a variety of academic articles